 When in doubt, check the sunscreen filters.
 You want to see a good mix of UVB and UVA filters, and in the case of mineral sunscreens, look for at least 15% zinc oxide.
-Honestly fuck titanium dioxide as that’s mostly a UVB filter and is responsible for the atrocious white cast.
+Titanium dioxide is trash in my books as it’s mostly a UVB filter and is responsible for the atrocious white cast.
 Need a breakdown of all the common sunscreen filters?
 I’ve got you covered.

 Whether you plan to spend your summer by the beach or in the city, hopefully one of these sunscreens will keep your skin healthy and safe.
 Please don’t go and buy them all, because no one needs 7 sunscreens.
 At most you just need 2 sunscreens, one for outdoor and one for daily use, which can be one with anti-pollution filters if you live in the city.
 If you have any awesome sunscreens you recommend, please let me know in the comments below!